mayargamal97/Excel-Bike-Sales-Dashboard/README.md

 In this project, I analyzed a bike company's data to understand factors customers consider before making a purchase decision.
 The final output is an Excel dashboard providing a comprehensive overview of bike sales data, allowing stakeholders to analyze trends, identify patterns, and make informed decisions.

-> **Disclaimer:** All datasets and reports used in this project are dummy data and do not represent any institution, company, or country.

 ---

 ## Data Sourcing